shanect7/video-game-tittle-screen-design/README.md

 ## Table of Contents

-// Anything up to this point has NOT been worked on yet
+// Anything after this point has NOT been worked on yet

+// The table of contents has not been updated at all; change later

 - [Introduction](#introduction)
 - [Prerequisites](#prerequisites)